-Recent investigations by the European Commission have illustrated that also discussions or agreements between competitors on technology and/or environmental standards or competition issues can raise competition law concerns.
+Recent investigations and decisions by the European Commission have illustrated that also discussions or agreements between competitors on technology and/or environmental standards or competition issues can raise competition law concerns.
 For instance:

-- In the EU truck cartel case (2016/2017), the conduct by certain truck manufacturers which resulted in total fines in excess of EUR 3.8 billion included coordinating (i) the timing for the introduction of emission technologies to comply with the increasingly strict European emissions standards; and (ii) the passing on to customers of the costs for these emissions technologies. - The Commission is currently investigating allegations that certain German car manufacturers may have colluded to limit the development and roll-out of selective catalytic reduction systems and "Otto" particular filters.
+- In the EU truck cartel case (2016/2017), the conduct by certain truck manufacturers which resulted in total fines in excess of EUR 3.8 billion included coordinating (i) the timing for the introduction of emission technologies to comply with the increasingly strict European emissions standards; and (ii) the passing on to customers of the costs for these emissions technologies. - The Commission has fined certain German car manufacturers for colluding on limiting technical development in the area of emission cleaning for new diesel cars (Ad Blue) and roll-out of selective catalytic reduction systems and "Otto" particular filters.